sarthou/Neural-Network/README.md

 # Neural-Network

-This project is an easy tool to creat and train neurals networks.
+This project is an easy tool to create and train neuralsnetworks in C++.
 Fully modular, you will be able to create a personalized network with several layers and many types of perceptrons.

 ## Create your network

 First, you must define the number of internal layers and the number of perceptrons in each of them.
 For this we use a vector in which each element represents a layer and the value of the element represents the number of perceptrons in this layer.
 In the example below, we have three internal layers.
-The layer closest to the input has two perceptrons and the furthest one has four.
+The closest layer to the input has two perceptrons and the furthest one has four.
 ```
 vector<int> nb = {2, 6, 4 };
 ```
 n.b : If this vector is empty, the network will only have one layer, that of output.

 Now, you have to describe the kind of perceptrons you want to use on each layer.
-To do it, different methods are available.
+To do that, different methods are available.
 ```
 // We describe the kind of perceptrons for each layer (internals + output)
 vector<perceptron_type_t> type = {tanH, rectifier_param, logistic, identities };